 2. Learning and Teaching Committee will ensure that the appropriate persons are selected for the validation team.

 3. The VET Program Director will provide the following for each unit being validated:

 a.
 Unit Outline – which includes assessment expectations and assessment matrix;

 b.
 VET Academic Handbook;

 c. selection of graded assignments for each assessment.
-The sample size will be calculated using the validation sample size calculator (http://www.asqa.gov.au/media-and-publications/conducting-validation1.html).
+The sample size will be calculated using the validation sample size calculator (https://www.asqa.gov.au/resources/tools/validation-sample-size-calculator).

-4. Validators are asked to:
+4. Validators are required to:

 b. review the graded assessments.
 This specifically refers to the Rules of Evidence; and